GavinHuttley/tib/source/cogent3/genetic_codes.rst

 Genetic Codes
 =============

 Fundmental information encoding system and a fascinating subject of study. ``cogent3`` provides a dedicated object for handling genetic code information.
-There are quite a few different genetic codes, as the following table indicates.
+The genetic codes included with ``cogent3`` are indicated in the following table indicates.

 .. jupyter-execute::
     :hide-code: